WCBROW01/PrimeSieve/README.md

 # PrimeSieve

-An optimized implementation of the Sieve of Eratosthenes.
+An optimized (but not very well-optimized) implementation of the Sieve of Eratosthenes.

 ### An explanation: